BOND: License to Train with Black-Box Functions: Related Work

 \subsection{Embedding black-box functions in trainable architectures}

+We find limited existing research on embedding black-box functions in trainable architectures. \citet{multiplex} explores ZO methods with MNIST and CIFAR10, achieving results which are promising, but not fully competitive with AD.
+Using transformers, \citet{pgt} also appears to demonstrate partial convergence with a physical RC device, however, their results are constrained by the inaccuracies of SPSA and PGT type methods.

+A similar, but distinctly different concept is the integration of Random Projection (RP) layers in \citet{rand_projections}.
+RP is not associated with any form of gradient estimation, and this particular reference is an application in continual learning, making it quite different from our BOND implementation.
+Nevertheless, the inclusion of RP as a computationally efficient method to achieve better linear separability has strong parallels to the inclusion of a black-box function.
+Particularly of interest are observations on the role of non-linearity in improving rank, and the correlated performance gain.

-We find limited existing research on embedding black-box functions in trainable architectures. \cite{multiplex} explores ZO methods with MNIST and CIFAR10, achieving results which are promising, but not competitive with auto-differentiation.
-Using transformers, \cite{the_enemy} appears to demonstrate partial convergence, however, their results are constrained by the inaccuracies of SPSA and PGT type methods.
-For additional motivation regarding convergence capabilities when estimating gradients across embedded black-box functions, we consider that ZO methods have shown success in gradient-free optimization \citep{liu2020primer}, where information is masked by complex dynamics, as is the case with analogue reservoir devices \citep{yan2024emerging}.
-Additionally, the success of scale invariant \citep{adam} and sign-based \citep{signSGD_liu,lion} optimizers suggest that inherent and small numerical errors in gradient estimations may not meaningfully limit convergence capabilities across smooth black-box functions, an intuition supported strongly by explanations in \cite{zo_adam}.
-This context highlights the importance of accurate gradient sign estimation for ZO methods, as opposed to precise magnitude estimations.
-Therefore, we consider sign accuracy as a valuable metric throughout.
+We also consider existing literature which indirectly supports the embedding of black-box functions.
+ZO methods have shown success in gradient-free optimization \citep{liu2020primer}, where information is masked by complex dynamics, as is the case with physical RC devices \citep{yan2024emerging}.
+Additionally, the success of scale invariant \citep{adam} and sign-based \citep{signSGD_liu,lion} optimizers suggests that gradient estimation errors, in form of magnitude, may not necessarily be a fundamental constraint on convergence capabilities.
+This intuition suggests there is some leeway for the required precision of our estimations, and is supported strongly in \citet{zo_adam}.
+This motivates our focus on gradient sign accuracy as a key performance metric.